privacy-tech-lab/gpc-android/README.md

    mitmdump --mode SOCKS5 -p $PORT_NUMBER
    ```

 5. Enter the IP-address and port number of the SOCKS proxy in the SOCKSdroid app and enable the proxy on your phone.
-You should now be able to intercept network traffic. <br />Note: To avoid problems make sure that your phone and computer are connected to the same wifi network.
+You should now be able to intercept network traffic.

+   **Note**: To avoid problems make sure that your phone and computer are connected to the same Wi-Fi network.

 6. To use the GPC header the terminal command is

    ```bash